snabbco/snabb/src/program/l2vpn/README.md

 corresponding pseudowire belongs (via the `uplink` item in the [VPLS configuration](#vpls-instance-config)).
 This can be viewed as a kind of policy-based routing decision.
-Each L3-port is associated with a static next-hop which is essentially a interface-specific default-route.
+Each L3-port is associated with a static next-hop which is essentially an interface-specific default-route.
 This is the purpose of the `<next_hop>` configuration item, which must be a complete IP address.
 This is the only address for which outbound neighbor discovery needs to be performed and it is